MiMIR

 R-shiny application to infer risk factors and endpoints from Nightingale Health's 1H-NMR metabolomics data

-D. Bizzarri (Leiden University Medical Center)
+Daniele Bizzarri (Leiden University Medical Center)

-Marcel J.T.
+M.J.T.
 Reinders (TU Delft - Pattern Recognition and Bioinformatics, Leiden University Medical Center)

-M Beekman (Leiden University Medical Center)
+M. Beekman (Leiden University Medical Center)

 P.E.
 Slagboom (Leiden University Medical Center, Max Planck Institute for Biology of Ageing)

-Erik van den Akker (TU Delft - Pattern Recognition and Bioinformatics, Leiden University Medical Center)
+Erik Ben van den Akker (TU Delft - Pattern Recognition and Bioinformatics, Leiden University Medical Center)

 More Info